bagalumaji/test-fire-ui-automation-framework/README.md

-# test-fire-ui-automation-framework
-   ## This is a demo framework for ui automation

 # Test-Fire UI Automation Framework

 The **Test-Fire UI Automation Framework** is a powerful and flexible test automation framework for web applications.
 It integrates several popular tools and libraries to streamline the automation testing process.